Skip to content

 Nail it

-Something specific and human, access, time with patients, prevention, how patients are treated as people, why it matters, and a realistic sense of how change actually happens.
+Something specific and human, access, time with patients, prevention, how patients are treated as people, why it matters, and a realistic sense of how change happens.

 The common miss